 From 2008 to 2018, Eric served as an Assistant U.S. Attorney in New Jersey, where he investigated and prosecuted significant white-collar matters involving health care and securities fraud, money laundering, obstruction of justice, and violations of the Foreign Corrupt Practices Act, the Food, Drug & Cosmetic Act, and the Computer Fraud and Abuse Act cases.
 In that Office’s Special Prosecutions Division, Eric handled corruption cases, such as the high-profile trials of the Philadelphia District Attorney and the Mayor of Trenton.
 In his various supervisory roles, including as Co-Chief of the Criminal Division, Eric oversaw that Office’s Economic Crimes, Asset Forfeiture, and General Crimes Units, and Bank Secrecy Act/Suspicious Activity Report Task Force.

-Prior to becoming a federal prosecutor, Eric was a commercial litigator at a national law firm, where he handled complex business disputes, securities arbitrations, shareholder actions, and environmental cases.
-He also clerked for U.S. District Judge Stanley R. Chesler and then-U.S. Magistrate Judge Patty Shwartz in the U.S. District Court in New Jersey.
-Eric teaches “White Collar Crime” as an Adjunct Professor at Rutgers Law School.
+Eric clerked for then-U.S. Magistrate Judge Patty Shwartz and U.S. District Judge Stanley R. Chesler in the District of New Jersey.
+He teaches “White Collar Crime” as an Adjunct Professor at Rutgers Law School.